Thorlabs Imaging Systems

 Click to Enlarge

 Recognizing that there is a need for a microscope with a modular structure that can be configured to the experiment, rather than the other way around, we set out to develop the new reference standard in multiphoton microscopy.
-With a selection of rigid bodies, numerous auxiliary imaging modalities, detectors, motion control, and laser beam control, the permutations of the Bergamo II Series are endless.
-All configurations can be paired with the Tiberius® Ti:Sapphire Femtosecond Laser, which has an industry-leading tuning speed and is designed to enable fast sequential imaging in multiphoton microscopy applications.
+With a selection of rigid bodies, numerous auxiliary imaging modalities, detectors, motion control, and laser beam control, the permutations of the Bergamo III Series are endless.

-For additional information, please see the full Bergamo II Series presentation.
+For additional information, please see the full Bergamo III Series presentation.

 Veneto Microscope